kenryu42/ethereum-nft-sales-bot/README.md

 - Discord

 Notification is optional.
-You can turn it on or off in the configuration file. (`config/setup.js`)
+You can turn it on or off in the configuration file.

+`config/setup.js` (Default is off).

 ## Twitter Guide